The Tofield Skating Club will be following the recommendations of SkateCanada and Alberta Health Services to deliver a safe skating season.

 - Skaters, their guardians, and any additional family members must report to the table in the lobby for the required health screen and contact tracing.
 Any skater that does not report in, will not be permitted on the ice.

-- CanSkate participants will enter and exit the facility through the players entrance and after hand washing/sanitizing and checking in for health screening & contact tracing, will proceed to the bench in the hallway on the west side of the arena.
+- CanSkate participants will enter and exit the facility through the east doors, hand sanitize and check-in for the health screening.
+CanSkaters will then proceed to dressing room #6.
 They will remain seated until a coach or program assistant leads them to the ice.

 - Masks must be worn within the facility.